zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

 :::note
 Automated generation of certificates is an option, but is not required.
-If you already have a keystore that contains a valid certificate*, and the  corresponding private key of the certificate, along with a truststore which validates the certificate and any other certificates you expect to encounter, then you also have the option to directly define the parameter `zowe.certificate` which specifies the location of each of these certificates and their storage objects.
+If you already have a keystore that contains a valid certificate *, and the corresponding private key of the certificate, along with a truststore which validates the certificate and any other certificates you expect to encounter, then you also have the option to directly define the parameter `zowe.certificate`, which specifies the location of each of these certificates and their storage objects.
 Note that this parameter should not be confused with the parameter `zowe.setup.certificate`.
 :::

 ## <b>*</b> What is a valid certificate in Zowe?

-A valid certificate for use in Zowe has the following qualities:
+A valid certificate for use in Zowe conforms to one of the following two options:

 * The certificate does not contain the _Extended Key Usage_ section.
-* The certificate contains the _Extended Key Usage_ section and also includes the **Server** and **Client** authentication fields.
+* The certificate does contain the _Extended Key Usage_ section, and also includes the **Server** and **Client** authentication fields.

 ## Considerations for certificate scenario selection